 Collection

 The Jewish Museum of Switzerland houses objects spanning 2000 years from Basel to Riga, from Aleppo to Eilat and from Spain to South America.
 The collection focuses on ceremonial objects made of silver, ritual textiles from the seventeenth and eighteenth centuries and documents on the cultural history of Jews in Switzerland.
-With a steadily growing collection, the museum also collects contemporary Judaica, everyday objects and art.
+With a steadily growing collection, the museum also collects contemporary Judaica, everyday objects, art and provenance research.

 read more